 Member of the Steering Committee of the New England Medieval Conference (2000-2002)

 Professor Remensnyder teaches a variety of undergraduate courses on the European Middle Ages, including: "Crusaders and Cathedrals: Europe in the High Middle Ages"; "The Holy Graiil and the Historian's Quest for the Truth"; "Living Together: Muslims, Christians and Jews in Medieval Iberia"; and " Sex, Power, God: A Medieval Perspective."
 She also regularly participates inthe team-taught introductory course of the Program in MedievaL Studies.
 Her volunterr work teaching medieval history at a local prison led her to develop a Brown course onthe history of captivity, "Locked Up: A Global History of Captivity."
-At the graduate level, her teaching includes research and reading seminars on topics as diverse as history and theory, virginity and sanctity in the Middle Ages, the question of objectivity, and the historiography of medieval Europe.
+At the graduate level, her teaching includes research and reading seminars on topics as diverse as the "oceanic turn," history and theory, virginity and sanctity in the Middle Ages, the question of objectivity, and the historiography of medieval Europe.

 |HIST 0150C - Locked Up: A Global History of Prison and Captivity|